robguthrie/haraka-relay/README.md

 TXT "v=spf1 mx a -all"
 ```

-fill in dkim_sign.ini with selector and domain

-    create dns record for dkim and spf

 Create a user and password to use when connecting.
 This command adds a user called `user` and a generates a random password for you.

 ```sh